blitzdotcs/Unity3DS/README.md

 * Unity Nintendo Switch documentation by Natifyyy_(me!).

-* No download for the SDK (Don't feel like getting sued.)
+* No download for the SDK.
+Kinda don't feel like getting sued.
+But if you do a quick search you'll find it sooner or later.

 ## Table Of Contents

-* [Controls](https://github.com/Blitzexlmao/Unity3DS/blob/main/Controls/README.md) - The markdown file that tells how the controls work
+* [Controls](https://github.com/natifygh/Unity/blob/NintendoSwitch/Controls/README.md) - The markdown file that tells how the controls work

-* [Scripts](https://github.com/Blitzexlmao/Unity3DS/blob/main/Scripts/README.md) - The markdown file that tells how the controls work
+* [Scripts](https://github.com/natifygh/Unity/blob/NintendoSwitch/Scripts/README.md) - The markdown file that tells how the controls work